mgechev/semver-dsl/README.md

 # SemVer DSL

 A simple internal DSL which allows you to invoke different functionality depending on version match.
+Used in codelyzer for keeping the code compatible across different versions of the Angular compiler.

 # Demo